PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 --------------------------------------------------------

 The following methods escape text or binary strings so that they can be inserted directly into an SQL command.
-Except for :meth:`DB.escape_byte`, you don't need to call these methods for the strings passed as parameters to :meth:`DB.query`.
+Except for :meth:`DB.escape_bytea`, you don't need to call these methods for the strings passed as parameters to :meth:`DB.query`.
 You also don't need to call any of these methods when storing data using :meth:`DB.insert` and similar.